croessner/nauthilus-website/docs/configuration/lua-support.md

 Each component does provide a set of global functions, constants, ... and requires a well defined response from each request.

 Every Lua script that has been configured, is pre-compiled and kept in memory for future use.
+To make script changes, you must reload the service.

 ### Actions